 The Land has been a staple of Epcot since the park's opening in 1982 and in addition to Soarin' (yes, there are OTHER attractions in the pavilion) The Land hosts some of our favorite experiences and has fantastic details which may be overlooked.
 Some guests even insist that The Land is...BORING.
 Well, we're here to hopefully change your mind about this hidden gem.
 Although, calling The Land hidden seems somewhat ironic since it is by far the largest pavilion in all of Future World covering six acres.

+Walking up to the entrance to The Land guests will notice that the entrance walkways slope gently upward.
+The walkway themselves and the intricate tile mosaics flanking them on both sides hide some secrets of their own.
+Without giving away too much here, pay attention to the colors used in the walkway and take some time to appreciate the artistry in the tiles used in the mosaics.
 Guests actually enter the pavilion on the second floor.
 Standing on the balcony overlooking the open first floor you'll be almost eye-level with four beautiful balloons floating within the glass rotunda.
 If you have some time (in other words you aren't speed-walking your way down to the escalators which probably aren't working anyway) take a moment to appreciate the intricate designs painted on these balloons.
 We think you'll be pleasantly surprised.
 The balcony is also a great place to people watch.
 It's incredible to see this tidal wave of people moving down the ramps and into the pavilion.
 It's also a great spot to catch the intoxicating aromas of Sunshine Seasons, the food court immediately below the balcony.
 Beware, however, that the deliciously sweet and savory smells of breakfast in the morning and the incredibly diverse array of foods served at lunch may just prompt you to pause in your touring to enjoy a meal.

 A quick side note, Sunshine Seasons may top the list of our favorite quick-service places to eat in all of Walt Disney World.
 Where else can you order Mongolian beef, a Reuben panini and an oak-grilled rotisserie chicken under the same roof?